judka-uriel/uriel-book/uriel_en.md

 it is stated that one undergoing giyur must be fed kosher food. -->

-Then the rabbis said that I must travel to another country, to train there in a yeshiva to eat in a dining hall with completely kosher food.
-Therefore I obediently packed and immediately relocated, and began studying in the yeshiva, and every day ate in the dining hall.
-The only thing I did not understand was how eating in the dining hall could help organize kosher eating at home after completing the conversion.
+Then the rabbis said that I must travel to another country, to train there in a yeshiva to eat in a dining-hall with completely kosher food.
+Therefore I obediently packed and immediately relocated, and began studying in the yeshiva, and every day ate in the dining-hall.
+The only thing I did not understand was how eating in the dining-hall could help organize kosher eating at home after completing the conversion.

 Then I asked the rabbis how much more time I needed to spend in the yeshiva to